We are committed to building successful, healthy, human-centric businesses.

 Making money is entirely consistent with human-centric businesses.
 In fact, we think that over time human-centric businesses will do better financially, be better able to weather crises, and be more competitive.

-2. Puts humans first and make the journey worthwhile
+2. Puts humans first and makes the journey worthwhile

 This is, after all, in the name.
 Yes, the business should make money, but it should put humans first, not money first.
 If your business prioritizes humans, it will solve problems better, be comprised of more dedicated people, and therefore attract more clients, customers, and investors.
 Then the money comes.